After fleeing New York, Amazon finds warmer welcome for other HQ2

 What makes the Virginia project different

 When Amazon first unveiled its plans for HQ2, the project was presented as a single 50,000-employee site that would be equal to its existing headquarters in Seattle.
-The company ended up announcing two 25,000-employee projects instead, saying the split would make it easier to hire top tech talent, and quickly.
+But the company ultimately announced two 25,000-employee projects instead, saying the split would make it easier to hire top tech talent, and quickly.
 A 5,000-employee site was announced for Nashville, too.

 The DC area is the biggest data center market in the US and already a major hub for Amazon Web Services, one of the company's leading profit generators.
 Building a new headquarters in DC brings Amazon closer to the US' political power center and puts it in a better position to gain more government contracts for cloud computing, government supplies purchasing and other services.
 For these reasons and more, the DC area was seen as the long-time frontrunner for the project.

-New York was a bit more of a surprise, but fit with Amazon's efforts to grow in fashion, marketing and advertising.
+New York was a bit more of a surprise choice, but fit with Amazon's efforts to grow in fashion, marketing and advertising markets.

 Both deals included plans to expand to roughly 40,000 employees, nearly as large as the Seattle headquarters, with 45,000 employees.
 Considering that potential expansion, the company ultimately may have realized it didn't need such a rapid expansion in headcount that would come from two HQ2 projects, according to a person familiar with Amazon's thinking.